stnbu/MathChurch/README.md

 >   1. You are running a recent OSX on Intel Mac hardware (M1: keep reading)
 >   2. The "python3" on your system is Python 3.9.9 (or close)

+Note that the `/usr/bin/python3` (3.8.2) bundled with Big Sur `11.6.1 20G224` gave me lots of trouble.
+YMMV.
+I've been using the `python@3.9` distributed by brew.

 As per [the manim installation instructions](https://docs.manim.community/en/stable/installation/macos.html#macos), you need to install the command line tools `py3cairo` and `ffmpeg` via brew.

 > M1 processors will also need to have `cmake`, `pango`, and `scipy`.